ampp33/advanced-java-course/Notes.md

 `==` - compare with type coercion (don't use this, it's confusing) `===` - compare without coercion

-# The Two Pillars (Closures and Protypal Inheritance)
+# The Two Pillars (Closures and Prototypal Inheritance)
+Presenter thinks `Closures` and `Prototypes` give you superpowers in JS

 ## Functions are objects
 JS under the hood creates a "callable object"